What is Myofascial Release (MFR)?

 Myofascial release, using the John F. Barnes approach, is a gentle, hands-on, whole body treatment which addresses the cause of your problem, not just your symptoms.
 John F. Barnes (JFB) is an American physiotherapist who developed this way of working with the body’s connective tissue, which is known as the fascia.
-The fascia is a tough connective tissue which spreads throughout the entire body in a beautifully chaotic, uninterrupted, 3-dimensional web from head to toe.
+The fascia is a tough connective tissue which spreads throughout the entire body in a beautifully chaotic, uninterrupted, multi-dimensional web from head to toe.
 It surrounds every structure and system in the body, as well as being part of every cell and fibre.

 The fascia is also the body’s defence mechanism.
 When any form of injury, accident, trauma (physical or emotional), stress, threat etc occurs, the fascia tightens, ready to fight, freeze or run away, or take whatever action is required to maintain life.
 Unfortunately, what often happens, is that this tightening does not release once the threat/trauma etc has passed, and so the fascia gets tighter and tighter over time, a little like a ratchet gradually pulling more and more of the fascial web into a state of stuckness.
 What was originally a healing mechanism becomes a threat to life in itself.
 Fascial restriction is responsible for a vast amount of pain and limited motion, as well as many other symptoms people are often told to just get on with.
 Fascial restrictions can exert pressures of up to 2000lbs per square inch on pain sensitive structures such as nerves and blood vessels.
-This can wreak havoc within the body, leading to many unfavourable symptoms, limited functionality and a lowered quality of life.
+This can cause chaos within the body, leading to many unfavourable symptoms, limited functionality and a lowered quality of life.

 Every person has their own set of myofascial restrictions that in severe cases is comparable to wearing a personalised straitjacket that limits you completely.
 MFR recognises the individuality of each person who comes for treatment, and responds to your symptoms, your body, and YOU.
 MFR never forces or leads, it works with the body, utilising the inherent healing wisdom within us all.
 The body is designed to work.
 Given a little help, which we all need at times, it is pretty good at returning to it’s own optimum level of function, increasing quality of life, reducing symptoms and relieving long held stress, tension and negative patterns, both physically and emotionally.
 Our bodies and minds are intrinsically connected; as we release tension from one, we release the other as well.